Writing in Literature

-This handout gives a quick rundown of some important terms used when talking and writing about literature.
+This handout gives a rundown of some important terms and concepts used when talking and writing about literature.

 This resource will help you begin the process of understanding literary theory and schools of criticism and how they are used in the academy.